 The Reasons Youth Missed Sessions graph looks at the total number of times youth missed weekly counseling sessions, and for what reason the youth missed.
-No shows reflect students who were expected to be seen, who were in attendance, but who were either not sent when called or who refused to be seen on any given day - with counselor support for missing.
+No shows reflect students who were expected to be seen in session, who were also in attendance at school, but who were either not sent when called or who refused to be seen on any given day - with counselor support for missing sessions.
 Skipping indicates students who refused to attend sessions, when the school, the parents, and the counselor requested attendance.
 Illness and excused absences are noted in yellow.
-Those noted in light blue (30) reflect OSS youth (two occurred in the 2010-2011 evaluation period) with the other 28 being due to schedule changes initiated by the counselor, testing days and/or early release days.
+Those noted in light blue (90) reflect youth who could not be seen due to school events and/or counselor schedule adjustments due to the needs of certain youth or due to the number of youth on the counseling roles.
+The 90 missed sessions noted here (schedule changes initiated by the counselor, testing days, assemblies, and/or early release days), were largely due to scheduling adjustments; this high number of shifts suggests either too many individual sessions were scheduled (and not enough groups) or the number of clients being served this year was simply too many for one onsite professional.
+Some youth were not seen due to suspensions, ISS/OSS youth, whereby eleven occurred in the 2010-2011 evaluation period.
 The reasons youth missed sessions is helpful in determining if the counseling program is something the child is avoiding for reasons related to the sessions, the counselor, the school and/or some other influence.
 Regardless, if a youth misses a session too often, a consideration may be group or individual sessions.
 Session types, for example individual sessions, group sessions or family sessions, are used in different ways for different youth, in order to facilitate social, emotional, behavioral, and academic success.

-The Sessions Provided by Type chart includes the tally of various types of sessions that youth attended - individual sessions (dark blue), group sessions (maroon) and/or family sessions (yellow); the total number of sessions for the current year is reflected in the light blue chart.
+The Sessions Provided by Type chart includes the tally of various types of sessions that youth attended - individual sessions (dark blue), group sessions (maroon) and/or family sessions (yellow); the total number of sessions for the current year is reflected in the light blue chart (322).
 Numbers in the chart above reflect youth who attended the same type of session, multiple times, over the course of the contract year.
-The group sessions number above, reflects the total number of group sessions held in this given year; it does not reflect how many students were seen in a group session, nor how many groups occurred each week.
-Family sessions are minimal in that such sessions were necessary according to the specific familial needs of some youth, thus this number for the entire year is very small.
+The group sessions number above, reflects the total number of group sessions held in this given year; it does not reflect how many students were seen in a group session, nor how many groups occurred each week (the number in the 2010-2011 appears to be relatively low for the thirty-one weeks of onsite services, and for the overall number of youth served in the year (25).
+Family sessions are minimal in that such sessions were necessary according to the specific familial needs of some youth, thus this number for the entire year is often very small.
 The number of times a youth attends certain group types, in addition to other support services that are provided to the school, the teachers, to parents, and others, indicates any additional interventions necessary to assist youth with various services on a day-to-day basis.